NoMoreDg/Nlogin-Steam/README.md

 (The batch script is currently in romanian only)

 # In this version of the SLIM one
-you can visually change the name after "vvv"
+you can visually change the name after "vvv" inside the user.cc file

 # Usage
 1) After launching the batch file you will need to type a nuber between 1 and 6